LiUSemWeb/GRADES2022-paper/README.md

 ## Queries
 There are three versions of the queries.
 You can find all the queries in the folder of **Queries**.

+## Running the queries for experiment
+As the goal of the experiment is to compare the three mappings in terms of execution time, you can find the materials for running the queries in the **Executing queries for experiment** directory.
+For running the experiment, you need to set up the port, user, and password for some of the systems.
+In below, you can find the details of the set up for each system.

+## Neo4j
+In the paper, we used the community edition 4.3.7 of Neo4j.
+We used the port **localhost:7687**.
+Moreover, we used the defualt user and password of the Neo4j, which is **neo4j** and **1234**.
+If you are using different port or user and password as an authentication, you can replace it in the code easily.

+## GraphDB
+We used GraphDB(v.9.10.0) for the experiment.
+In order to do the experiment on the GraphDB, you need to create three different databases in the system.
+You can create the databases with names of: RDF_based_approach_1 for loading the RDF-based-approach-1 data, RDF_based_approach_2 for loading the RDF-based-approach-2 data, and RDF_star_based_approach for loading the RDF-star-based-approach data.
+For running the queries, we used the port number **localhost:7200**.
+In contrast to Neo4j, there is no need for authentication.

+## Stardog
+We used Stardog(v.7.9.0) for the experiment.
+In the Stardog system, you also need to create three different databases like GraphDB.
+You also need to create the databases with the same names that you used in GraphDB.
+The port number, user name, and the password is **localhost:5820**, **admin**, **admin**, respectively.

+After setting up each system and loading the data into each databases, you can run the experiment to mesure the average of query execution time.
+The output of each code file is a CSV containing the execution time, average, and stdv.